Dioxane123/CPP_STUDY/README.md

 > Started since: 13, September, 2023
 ___
 ## Learning Log

-> 22, September, 2023
+### 22, September, 2023

-Find and pull the git respority.
+- Find and pull the git respority.
+- Finish the lab01 in week01.

+### 23, September, 2023
+- Try to understand how to debug in vscode.